Henrik Linder: Career

+Henrik Linder on stage with Dirty Loops in Los Angeles in April 2024.

 After a number of frequent jam sessions, Linder, Mellergårdh, and Nilsson started rearranging and reharmonizing modern pop songs.
 In 2010, Dirty Loops uploaded their cover of Lady Gaga's song, “Just Dance”, which received over 100,000 YouTube views and 10,000 Facebook shares in the first two months of its release.
-Since 2014, their video has over 19 million views and counting, going viral without any marketing or gig promotion.
+In 2021, their video has over 19 million views and counting.

-After their video was released in 2010, the band continued to release more videos of similar covers such as Justin Bieber’s “Baby” and Adele’s “Rolling in the Deep”.
+After their video was released in 2010, the band continued to release more videos of similar covers such as Justin Bieber's “Baby” and Adele's “Rolling in the Deep”.
 Linder especially received recognition for his playing on the track “Baby”, which received 125,000 instant views after being uploaded online.

 With the continuation of producing videos, many different folks in the industry noticed Dirty Loops’ music.
 Working in Los Angeles, producer/ songwriter Andreas Carlson signed the band to a management deal.
 In addition, producer and songwriter David Foster signed Dirty Loops to Verve Records and brought them on his 2012 tour of Asia.

 Foster pushed the band to not limit themselves just covering pop songs and strived for them to create their own originals.
 As a result, Dirty Loops released their debut album Loopified in 2014 under Verve Records.
-The band’s first original song, “Hit Me” appears as the first song on the album and took off in popularity in Japan when released as a single in 2014.
+The band's first original song, “Hit Me” appears as the first song on the album and took off in popularity in Japan when released as a single in 2014.

 In November 2014, Linder was recognized for his musicianship and won the Young Gun award from Bass Player Magazine at a performance in San Francisco, CA.

 In February 2015, Dirty Loops joined Maroon 5 for the tour of their album V. Dirty Loops made their first appearance in Australia and performed in different parts of Asia throughout the tour.

 Playing technique and style

 Linder is known for using a variety of techniques in his playing.
 Being in a trio without a guitar player, he uses a variety of chords and inversions to create new harmonic concepts that work with the piano parts and fill in chordal space.

 In addition, Linder also works with different slapping and other improvisational techniques in his solos.
-One concept that he works a lot with is using loops of different grooves and tempos that aren’t “In the pocket”.
+One concept that he works a lot with is using loops of different grooves and tempos that aren't “In the pocket”.
 By doing this, it allows him to challenge his weaker playing areas and develop a unique sound.
 Linder also developed his different techniques by learning bebop heads and Bach Inventions.

 Linder is also known for his tone, which comes from his innovation of working around a broken bridge pickup in his Yamaha bass that he has had for 8 years.
 By doing so, he adjusted to find new ways of getting notes to sound punchy.
 He also has very light gauge strings and works with the volume of his amplifier to play more dynamically.